DARPA-ASKEM/terarium-docs/docs/modeling/edit-model.md

     - Edit and rerun AI-generated code.
     - Write own executable code to make custom edits.

+???+ note

+    In addition to this help, you can find more examples and information about model editing in the [MIRA training material](https://github.com/gyorilab/mira/blob/main/docs/training_material.md).

 ## Edit model operator

 In a workflow, the Edit model operator takes a model or model configuration as an input and outputs an edited model.